 - Intervening in nature, for example by digging holes or planting trees in a certain way.

 Combinations are possible as well.
-These methods are all common at Chateau la Coste.
+These methods are all used at Chateau la Coste.

 Artists are invited to create the environment